-Within each stratum, the municipalities are selected to include all those with a population of more than 40,000 and those with panel households (self-representing municipalities), while the smaller towns are selected on the basis of probability proportional to size sampling (PPS).5 The households to be interviewed are then randomly selected from the civic register.
+Within each stratum, the municipalities are selected to include all those with a population of more than 40,000 (self-representing municipalities), while the smaller towns are selected on the basis of probability proportional to size sampling (PPS).
+The households to be interviewed are then randomly selected from the civic register.

 Before 1987 the survey was based on independent observations made at more or less yearly intervals.
-This frequency then became every two years (except for 1998).
-The size of the sample has gradually increased and now it stands at about 8,000 households.
+This frequency then became every two years (except for 1998 and 2020).
+The size of the sample has gradually increased reaching about 8,000 households.

 In order to facilitate the analysis of changes in the investigated phenomena, since 1989 part of the sample has comprised households already interviewed in previous waves (panel households).
 In the last editions the panel share represents about 50 percent of the sample.
-The panel component of the sample consists of all households participating from at least two waves and an additional part randomly extracted from those interviewed only in the previous edition.6 Non-panel households are instead randomly extracted from the demographic register.
+The panel component of the sample consists of all households participating from at least two waves and an additional part randomly extracted from those interviewed only in the previous edition.5 Non-panel households are instead randomly extracted from the demographic register.